Cong thinks it is entitled to commit 'dacoity' and no one should question it: BJP's Sambit Patra | Politics

 ''Should we leave these issues because the opposition does not like an investigation into it?
 Should the investigation be stopped only because of their sense of entitlement?'' the BJP leader asked.

-When there are charges of corruption worth Rs 5,000 crore against Congress leaders Sonia Gandhi and Rahul Gandhi, then naturally they will be questioned.
+When there are charges of corruption worth Rs 5,000 crore against Congress leaders Sonia Gandhi and Rahul Gandhi, then naturally they will be questioned, he said.
 The property which was embezzled belonged to taxpayers and freedom fighters who sacrificed their lives, and one family snatched it, he claimed, adding that those responsible (for the offence) have to face questioning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)